NataliiaMolch/MS_WML_uncs/README.md

-# MS_WML_uncs
+# Multi-scale comparative study of uncertainty measures for white matter lesion segmentation

 This repository contains the code used for the study of voxel- and lesion- scale uncertainty in application to white matter multiple sclerosis segmentation task.
+It is supplementary to our [paper]().

 The code includes:
 * Implementations of voxel-scale uncertainty measures, such as mutual information (MI), expected pair-wise KL divergence (EPKL) and reverse mutual information (RMI) for knowledge uncertainty; expected entropy (ExE) for data uncertainty; entropy of expected (EoE) and negated confidence (NC).